 Two case reports have also described lesions, with the same signal characteristics, in the cerebellum 3,9.
-Additionally, one case study has described an eye of the tiger sign in a case of organophosphate poisoning, whereby there was central T2 high signal with a low signal rim in the globus pallidus bilaterally, suggestive of a haemorrhagic necrosis 10.
+Additionally, one case study has described an eye of the tiger sign in a case of organophosphate poisoning, whereby there was central T2 high signal with a low signal rim in the globus pallidus bilaterally, suggestive of a hemorrhagic necrosis 10.
 It is likely that these are atypical radiographic manifestations of acute organophosphate poisoning.

 Importantly, all signal changes completely resolve within weeks to months 6.
 Unlike other toxic encephalopathies, such as methanol poisoning, cystic sequelae usually do not eventuate 6.

 Treatment and prognosis

 Acute management is generally with resuscitation and pharmacotherapy such as atropine, an agent that competes with acetylcholine at muscarinic receptors, and pralidoxime, an agent that reactivates acetylcholinesterases at both the muscarinic and nicotinic receptors 2.
 This acute care often takes place in an intensive care unit 2.